 Parenting Styles: Which is Right?

 The style that I recommend is Firm and Fair Parenting.
-It uses a clear approach to non-negotiable areas and the reasons behind why they are in place.
-Adding the “why” to this style of parenting may just be the best part of it.
-The Fair part of is says that everyone has a chance to give their opinion, and then the decision may or may not be made as a result of that input.
+It uses a straightforward approach to non-negotiable areas and the reasons behind why they are in place—adding the “why” to this parenting style may be the best part.
+The Fair amount of is says that everyone has a chance to give their opinion, and then the decision may or may not be made due to that input.
 The discipline involved in this style is more helpful than punitive.
-For example, if the child has done something out of character, rather than confining them to their room, which they already do in many cases, restrict them to a part of the home or living area.
-In this style, the focus is on the relationships, and helping them to understand the thoughts behind them.
+For example, if the child has done something out of character, restrict them to a part of the home or living area.
+In this style, the focus is on the relationships and helping them understand their thoughts.

-I often see parents arguing with kids about things that really don’t matter.
-If the topic doesn’t involve safety or well-being, it may be wise to simply say to them, “What are your thoughts on this?”
+I often see parents arguing with kids about things that don’t matter.
+If the topic doesn’t involve safety or well-being, it may be wise to say to them, “What are your thoughts on this?”
 “What do you think you should do next?”
-Then when they answer, if you see some flaws in their thinking, you can say, “Give that a try, you may find that some of that needs a bit of tweaking” or “I have some thoughts on that when you’re ready.”
+Then when they answer, if you see some flaws in their thinking, you can say, “Give that a try; you may find that some of that needs a bit of tweaking” or “I have some thoughts on that when you’re ready.”
 Then they come to you for discussion and have a chance to share both ways.

-Yours for Better Parenting–Rich
+Yours for Better Parenting,